nus-cs2113-AY2122S2/ip/docs/README.md

 #### `deadline`

-For tasks _with_ deadline, you can input `deadline` to add a new task.
+For tasks with deadline, you can input `deadline` to add a new task.

 Format: `deadline [TASK_DESCRIPTION] /by [DUE_DATE]`

-Example input:
+Sample input:
 ```
 deadline lumiNUS quiz /by Fri 4pm
 ```